valentinagiusti/hk-spotify/README.md

 ## Deployment

-To start this project positionate with the terminal on the server folder
+To start this project locate your terminal on the server folder

 ```bash
   npm start